Boris-Boarman-The-Banker/Boris-Boarman-Pool-Disbursement-Smart-Contract/testnet_e2e_test.md

    > Note: Discord seems to be the most reliable source

 4. Set up addresses:
-   - Make sure you have two addresses: one for the proposal creator and one for the recipient
+   - Make sure you have two addresses: one for the admin and one for the recipient (proposal creator)

 ```bash
 sui client addresses